getify/foi-lang/formalization-work/Foi-Specification.md

 ```

 **A narrowing is evidence, not a runtime mechanism.** The test that
-executes is `?as`'s own, against `__ns` (§9.6).
-Narrowing changes what
+executes is `?as`'s own, against the value's namespace tag (§9.6).
-the checker knows inside the region and changes nothing about what
+Narrowing changes what the checker knows inside the region and changes
-runs.
+nothing about what runs.

 ### §9.9 Subsumption